 The spring vegetable, ASPARAGUS with wine in three preparations

-The beautiful Magnolia tree was the first to fully bloom and the other blossoms are gradually emerging.
-Let that be the start of one of my favorite seasons, spring… This season provides so many tasty and fresh ingredients on the plate and they cannot do without the best suitable wine in combination.
+The beautiful Magnolia tree was the first to bloom and the other blossoms are also gradually emerging.
+Let that be the starting shot of one of my favorite seasons, spring… This season provides so many tasty and fresh ingredients on the plate and they cannot do without the best matching wine in combination.
 Every year we wait impatiently for the first Belgian white asparagus to hit the market.
-In my enthusiasm for this top vegetable, I devote an entire blog post to the combination between asparagus and wine.
+In my enthusiasm for this top vegetable, I dedicate an entire blog post to the combination of asparagus and wine.

-Asparagus is a very pure and fine vegetable that I prefer to have on my plate in all purity and then approach it in the glass.
-Depending on the preparation and what is served with it, the wine choice can be slightly adjusted.
-Due to its delicate, fresh-bitter and vegetal taste , not every wine can cope with it, but that makes it very interesting.
-Below I have selected three of my favorite dishes with asparagus and I have always added two wines that I think are a 'match made in heaven'.
+An asparagus is a very pure and fine vegetable that I prefer to get on my plate in all purity and then also approach it in the glass.
+Depending on the preparation and what is served with it, the choice of wine can be adjusted.
+Due to its delicate, fresh-bitter and vegetal taste, not every wine can cope with it, but that makes it very interesting.
+Below I have selected three of my favorite dishes with asparagus and I have added two wines that I think are a 'match made in heaven'.

-Fresh spring salad with asparagus points, boiled ham and soft-boiled egg
+Fresh spring salad with asparagus tips, cooked ham and soft-boiled egg

 A fresh salad that I often make at home in the spring, super simple, quickly prepared and with top ingredients.